 Se Ve Se Escucha (Seen and Heard) is a new podcast by the Center for Participatory Change about language justice and what it means to be an interpreter, an organizer and bilingual in the US South.
 Language justice is about interpretation and translation, but it's also about building meaningful relationships to organize and transform our communities.
 The Center for Participatory Change has brought you workshops, training videos, webinars, and a teaching curriculum, and is now excited to bring you a brand new podcast about language justice in its many different forms: as cultural organizing, self-determination, racial justice and honoring languages in all the ways they are spoken.
-Join Ada and Andrea, along with special guests from the US and global South, as they discuss what it means to be seen and heard.
+Join Ada and special guests from the US and global South, as they discuss what it means to be seen and heard.

 Ada Volkmer is a native of Matamoros who is proud to call North Carolina home.
 Growing up on the Rio Grande/Río Bravo inspires and informs her language justice work.
 Ada has 15 years’ experience interpreting and coordinating interpretation in community-based settings and trains interpreters at the Center for Participatory Change.
 Ada’s preferred language is Spanglish.
 She loves fried chicken, cumbia and summer.

 I'm originally from Hidalgo, Mexico and I've lived in the United States for more than 20 years.
 I'm from a big family - I have two sisters and two brothers and I am also a husband and parent.
 I'm passionate about helping others and supporting my community.
 I love all kinds of music and food, especially Mexican food.
 I'm very curious and enjoy learning new things.
 Currently, I work on a community project called Radio Emma.

 Manuel de la Luz